testmunk/docs/android.rst

 ..
 HINT::
 	What is calabash?

+	Calabash is a framework that allows you to write automated mobile application tests for iOS and Android.
+It provides APIs for mimicking input to the devices, and reading its output.

 ..
 DANGER::
 	If you are getting an error that says "clang: error: unknown argument: '-multiply_definedsuppress'", you must run these 2 commands instead: